UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 Arkansas State Stats and Trends

-- Arkansas State has played nine games, with three wins against the spread.

-- The Red Wolves are 3-4 ATS when underdogs by 3 points or more this season.
+- The Red Wolves have an ATS record of 3-4 in their seven games as an underdog of 3 points or more this season.

-- Arkansas State's games this season have gone over the total in three out of eight opportunities (37.5%).
+- Arkansas State has eclipsed the over/under in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- When Arkansas State scores more than 36.3 points, it is 1-0 against the spread and 1-1 overall.
+- Arkansas State is 1-0 against the spread and 1-1 overall in games when it scores more than 36.3 points.

-- When Arkansas State picks up over 455.1 yards, the team is 1-1 against the spread and 1-2 overall.
+- Arkansas State is 1-1 against the spread and 1-2 overall when the team amasses more than 455.1 yards.

 - This season the Red Wolves have turned the ball over 18 times, four more than the Warhawks' takeaways (14).